kr55/ssrs-reports-migration-wizard-docs/docs/download.md

 3. Restart SSMS 19.
 4. You will now see the `SSRS Reports Migration Wizard` option under the Tools menu item.
 Click it to Launch.

+Follow simillar steps to install the plugin for SSMS 20/21.

 **Standalone Installation**
 1. Extract the file `SSRS.Reports.Migration.Wizard.vsix` content in a folder named `SSRS Reports Migration Wizard` using 7zip.
 2. Place this folder in your preferred location and double-click the `SSRS.Reports.Migration.Wizard.exe` file, to launch the application.